How to open an UK bank account as a non resident and non citizen? Learn all the options below both a personal and corporate accounts.

 However, one of the factors that keeps people from opening an UK company is thinking they have to come to the UK to do it.
 This is not true.
 While most banks will also require a physical meeting to open the account, there are solutions that don’t require a meeting.
 Read more below about TransferWise and Payoneer.

-TransferWise provides services for both individuals and companies globally.
+TransferWise (now Wise) provides services for both individuals and companies globally.
 It is one of the fastest growing online financial companies, and a great option if you want to have UK bank details.

 You can open an account on TransferWise both as an individual or a corporation, and you will have a free UK bank account number, with the ability to send and receive funds through it.